RajatJangra2653/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_06_AddFederatedIdentityProvider.md

 ## Exercise 2 - Configure Azure to work with an External identity provider

+In this exercise, you'll configure Azure to work with an external identity provider by setting up Microsoft Entra ID for Google federation.
+You'll invite a test user account, accept the invitation, and log in to Microsoft 365 using your Google account to verify the integration.

 ### Task 1 - Configure Microsoft Entra ID for Google federation

 1. Navigate back to the Azure Portal.